ethan-jahn/ethan-jahn.github.io/docs/bio.md

 # Bio

 Hi, I'm Ethan.
-I'm original from southeastern Pennsylvania, but I lived in Riverside, California from 2016-2023 and currently reside in Tucson, Arizona.
+I'm originally from southeastern Pennsylvania, but I lived in Riverside, California from 2016-2023 and currently reside in Tucson, Arizona.
 I do a number of different things.
 This is basically an overview of them, and you can visit the pages for more details.

 Thanks for dropping by!